 There are lots of practical tips to help you read effectively and maintain your concentration and attention.
 Writing a short summary of each section you read may help you retain the main ideas.
 Using a highlighter to mark important points is another good strategy for making your reading more effective.

 Taking notes helps highlight or summarize important points in what you are learning.
 It is also a great memory booster for distance learning.
 Taking notes, with your course materials in front of you, helps you start preparing for your assignments and your exam.
 Taking notes will also help you develop your memory and maintain concentration and attention.
 But how exactly should you go about it?
-You can use the margins of your text book and documents, or try post-it notes.
-Just remember that taking notes allows you to better integrate and internalize the subject matter.
+You can use the margins of your textbook and documents, or try post-it notes.
+Just remember that taking notes helps you integrate and internalize the subject matter.

 8. Motivation: Keeping the flame alive